My philosophy

 Organic management of the terraces

-My harvest decisions are not determined by the sugar levels of the grapes but by their actual physiological ripeness and the pH of the must.
-Therefore, the alcohol levels of the wines can vary greatly from year to year.
+My harvest decisions are not determined by the sugar levels of the grapes but by their actual physiological ripeness and the pH value of the must.
+This is why the alcohol levels of the wines can vary greatly from year to year.
+The focus on the pH value also allows winemaking without enzymes, pure yeasts, fining and other interventions that would disguise the origin of the wine.

 Peter Veyder-Malberg